bam93/fair_covid_molvisexp/README.md

 # FAIR sharing of molecular visualization experiences: data collection
 # (fair_covid_molvisexp)

-This is a data and code archive for our publication on biorxiv.
+This is a data and code archive in its version $Id$ for our publication on biorxiv.

 Contents
 -